In This Article

-The first tip on how to improve local SEO rankings is the simplest tip.
-If you haven’t already, you’ll need to set up your Google My Business (GMB) page account, the instructions for which can be found here.
-A Google My Business account lets you local businesses show up in search results when users are searching for you online.
-What’s best is that a GMB account is currently free, which makes it an affordable marketing tool for small and big businesses alike.
+The first tip on how to improve local SEO rankings is the simplest.
+If you haven’t already, you’ll need to set up your Google Business Profile account—you can find the instructions here.
+A Google Business Profile allows local businesses to appear in search results when users are looking for them online.
+The best part?
+It’s currently free, making it an accessible marketing tool for businesses of all sizes.

 2. Optimise your Google My Business account

-The third tip on our local SEO checklist is to ensure that your business has full NAP one every page of your site.
+The third tip on our local SEO checklist is to ensure that your business has full NAP (Name, Address, Phone Number)one every page of your site.
 Google is cracking down on local businesses whose information is inconsistent or difficult to verify, and rewarding local businesses with clear, concise, and easily-accessible information.
 Review your site’s pages and ensure that all your business information is consistent throughout the site.

 It’s a good idea to use Schema.org markup on your NAP to give the search engines all they need to display your company information correctly.